Travel Rule

 If you are unsure what bitcoin self-custody is or how to get started, check out our Learn article here: https://learn.hardblock.com.au/how-do-i-secure-my-bitcoin/.

-As a general rule of thumb, if you do not personally hold the private key for the intended destination of bitcoin sent out of your HardBlock account, then it is not self-custodial.
+As a general rule of thumb, if you do not personally hold the private key for the intended destination of bitcoin sent out of your HardBlock account, or the private key of the sending wallet for bitcoin deposits, then it is not self-custodial.

 There are some edge-cases and nuances, but generally, not your keys = not your coins.

-Sending to a custodial address from your HardBlock account is a violation of our Terms of Service and may see your account closed down.
+Sending to a custodial address from your HardBlock account, and receiving from a custodial address into your HardBlock account is now a violation of our Terms of Service and may see your account closed down.
 Please contact us if you are unsure, we're always happy to help.

 For those users wishing to buy Bitcoin and withdraw to your own wallet (ie, to self-custody), you will notice minimal changes.
 You will simply see a requirement to attest that you control the keys to the wallet you are withdrawing to.
 Ideally, you avoid address reuse and use a unique address generated from your self-custodial wallet each time.
 However, if absolutely desired, you can still re-use a self-custodial address that has been used in HardBlock before.